TehGM/tehgm.github.io/content/blog/technology/dangers-of-sequential-ids/index.md

 ### DateTime

 For content that isn't generated frequently, using DateTime (Ticks property) can work well.
 Collision chance won't be really high in such small infrequently used applications.
-The code would also be really simple: `DateTime.Now.Ticks.ToString("x"`**`)`.**
+The code would also be really simple: `DateTime.UtcNow.Ticks.ToString("x")`.

 However DateTime ticks might not be ideal for any kind of distributed systems that are used a lot by users - in such applications, collision chance is real.
 For that reason, I'd personally advise against this, but YMMV.